gcosma/COP509/CWdatasets/README.md

 This dataset is designed for the COP509 coursework.

-## Data Preparation Notes
+## Data Pairing Notes (supportive info)

-- Document pairs have been aligned using Claude AI (therefore there may be alignment errors).
-This was  done for convenience to provide a starting point for the coursework)
+- Recommendations and Responses from each document pair have been aligned using Claude AI (therefore there may be alignment errors).
+This was  done for convenience to provide a starting point for the coursework).

 ## Coursework Requirements